Gert-Jan Oplaat

-Gert-Jan Oplaat (born 22 November 1964, Markelo, Overijssel) is a Dutch former politician.
+Gert-Jan Oplaat (born 22 November 1964) is a Dutch politician.

 Career

 After secondary education he became a member of an agricultural family business.
 In 1994 he protested against the national manure and ammonia policies.

-In 1989 he joined the VVD.
+In 1989 he joined the People's Party for Freedom and Democracy (VVD).
 Between 1994 and 1998 he was a municipal councillor in Markelo.

 He was elected in the 1998 general election.
 He was his party's spokesman for agriculture.
 In 2004 he presented a pamphlet arguing for a more right-conservative course, together with Geert Wilders.
-His place on the electoral list was too low to be elected in the 2006 general election.
+His place on the candidate list was too low to be re-elected in the 2006 general election.

 After leaving parliament he became a consultant, administrator in branche organisations and chairman of the regional chamber of commerce.

 Until 2014 he was chairman of the VVD provincial branch in Overijssel.